 The per capita income in Westchester in 2010 was $37,465, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $149,860 for a family of four.
 However, Westchester contains both very wealthy and poor people as well.

-Westchester is a very ethnically-diverse village.
+Westchester is an extremely ethnically-diverse village.
 The people who call Westchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westchester residents report their race to be White, followed by Black or African-American.
 Westchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.39% of the village’s residents.
-Important ancestries of people in Westchester include Italian, Polish, German, and English.
+Important ancestries of people in Westchester include Italian, German, Polish, and English.